 Helping Your Pet Recover Comfortably From Spaying

 No matter which type of spaying surgery you choose, your pet will need some time to recover once the surgery is complete.
-Here are a tips for helping your dog or cat have a safe and comfortable recovery:
+Here are some tips for helping your dog or cat have a safe and comfortable recovery:

 - Provide your pet with a quiet place indoor place to recover, away from other pets and children.

-- Reduce your pets activity level for about two weeks following surgery, or as long as your veterinarian recommends.
+- Reduce your pet's activity level for about two weeks following surgery, or as long as your veterinarian recommends.

 - Be sure to prevent your pet from licking the incision site.
 Licking could cause an infection.
-Using a veterinary 'cone' or a a post-surgical t-shirt can help to prevent your pet from licking the wound.
+Using a veterinary 'cone' or a post-surgical t-shirt can help to prevent your pet from licking the wound.

 - Look at the incision site daily in order to monitor healing and watch for early signs of infection.